Sabudana Khichdi Recipe

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

-Sabudana ki khichdi is a delicious dish of tapioca pearls (sago) made with potatoes, peanuts, a few spices and usually had during Hindu fasting days like Navratri, Ekadashi, Mahashivratri.
+Sabudana Khichdi is a delicious preparation of tapioca pearls (sago) made with potatoes, peanuts, a few spices and usually had during Hindu fasting days like Navratri, Ekadashi, Mahashivratri.
 It is also a gluten-free recipe.
-Make the best non-sticky Sabudana Khichdi with this recipe.
+Make the best non-sticky Sabudana ki Khichdi with my recipe.

 Prep Time 20 minutes